 In 1995, the installation underwent Base Realignment and Closure (BRAC) and was essentially warm based.
 In 2001, it was partially removed from the BRAC list to support the national objective of missile defense.
 It was reduced to its current size of 7,200 acres, and the surrounding ranges and training lands were transferred to Fort Wainwright.

-Today, Fort Greely proudly serves as an integral part of the Nation’s Ballistic Mission Defense System (BMDS) and is a National Security Asset.
+Today, Fort Greely proudly serves as an integral part of the Nation’s Ballistic Missile Defense System (BMDS) and is a National Security Asset.

 Fort Greely’s installation mission is mid-course missile defense (destroying threat missiles in their midcourse phase).
 Fort Greely is also host to the military missions of the Cold Regions Test Center, and by Intra-Service Support Agreement, the Northern Warfare Training Center.